boetiusj/hugo/content/pages/office-painting-experts.md

 Clean and quiet, efficient and pleasant - our painters make it easy for your office routine to continue uninterrupted - No Drips, No Drama.
 That's the kind of [painter your office can work with](/office-painting-case-study/).

 We'll work around your schedule to minimize disruptions.
-Use zero VOC paint so nobody breathes nasty stuff.
-We'll keep our gear in a tidy, out-of-the-way corner - and make sure it stays that way.
-What your office doesn't need is scruffy station-wagon dudes rockin' out while you're working.
+Low VOC paint means nobody breathes nasty stuff.
+Our gear is tidy and stays out-of-the-way.

 > A well-planned project means minimal office disruption.